forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Resource Leaks:
 Failure to release resources like file handles or network connections can lead to resource leaks, affecting overall system performance.

-Each item listed above can potentially lead to different issues, including OutOfMemoryError (OOM), degraded system performance, and unpredictable application behavior in some cases.
+Each item listed above can potentially lead to different issues, including Application Not Respone(ANR), OutOfMemoryError (OOM), degraded system performance, and unpredictable application behavior in some cases.

 In conclusion, a comprehensive grasp of these memory management principles empowers developers to create Java applications that not only prevent memory-related challenges but also maintain optimal performance.
 By following best practices and utilizing modern tools, developers can effectively address memory management challenges and deliver top-quality software.
 We will focus on these topics in later sections.